EventStore/documentation/docs/server/v5/http-api/appending-events.md

 See the idempotence section below, if you post the same event twice it is idempotent and won't return a version error.
 :::

-First write an event to a stream, setting a version:
+First append an event to a stream, setting a version:

 <<< @/docs/server/v5/http-api/sample-code/event-version.json

 :::: code-group
 ::: code Request
-<<< @/docs/server/v5/http-api/sample-code/write-event-version.sh#curl
+<<< @/docs/server/v5/http-api/sample-code/append-event-version.sh#curl
 :::
 ::: code Response
-<<< @/docs/server/v5/http-api/sample-code/write-event-version.sh#response
+<<< @/docs/server/v5/http-api/sample-code/append-event-version.sh#response
 :::
 ::::

-If you now write to the stream with the incorrect version, you receive an HTTP status code 400 error.
+If you now append to the stream with the incorrect version, you receive an HTTP status code 400 error.

 :::: code-group
 ::: code Request
-<<< @/docs/server/v5/http-api/sample-code/write-event-wrong-version.sh#curl
+<<< @/docs/server/v5/http-api/sample-code/append-event-wrong-version.sh#curl
 :::
 ::: code Response
-<<< @/docs/server/v5/http-api/sample-code/write-event-wrong-version.sh#response
+<<< @/docs/server/v5/http-api/sample-code/append-event-wrong-version.sh#response
 :::
 ::::

 There are special values you can use in the expected version header:

--   `-2` states that this write should never conflict and should **always** succeed.
+-   `-2` states that this append operation should never conflict and should **always** succeed.
--   `-1` states that the stream should not exist at the time of the writing (this write creates it).
+-   `-1` states that the stream should not exist at the time of the appending (this append operation creates it).
 -   `0` states that the stream should exist but should be empty.

 ## Idempotence